MicrosoftDocs/powerbi-docs/articles/powerbi-custom-visuals-download-from-the-gallery.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="11/02/2015"
+   ms.date="01/15/2015"
    ms.author="mihart"/>

 # Download a custom visual from the gallery

-Power BI has a **visuals gallery** which contains many useful visualizations created by the community [and Microsoft](powerbi-custom-visuals-microsoft.md) that you can download, and use in your Power BI reports.
+Power BI has a **[visuals gallery](http://visuals.powerbi.com/)** which contains many useful visualizations created by the community [and Microsoft](powerbi-custom-visuals-microsoft.md) that you can download, and use in your Power BI reports.
 There is an active developer community creating a wide range of custom visuals.
 To learn more about how to create a Power BI visual, see [Extend Power BI with custom visuals](powerbi-custom-visuals-getting-started-with-developer-tools.md) or [Create and submit a custom visual](powerbi-custom-visuals-create-for-the-gallery.md).

 ![](media/powerbi-custom-visuals-download-from-the-gallery/PowerBI-VisualsGallery.png)